This is my Shimmy for chimichurri dressing. I want to shimmy my way across the kitchen to get it out of the fridge!

 The photo above shows some the ingredients for the chimichurri dressing: cilantro, parsley, garlic paste, olive oil and balsamic vinegar.

-I pull out my food processor and add 1 cup of packed cilantro, as well as 1 cup of packed parsley.
+I pull out my food processor and add 1 cup of packed cilantro, as well as 1 cup of packed parsley, to begin with.
 I also add 1 cup of extra virgin olive oil, 1/2 cup red wine vinegar, 1/2 teaspoon salt and 1/4 teaspoon ground cumin.

 Here is the delicious chimichurri dressing.

-The salad in the background is coming to the blog soon.
+As a matter of fact, the salad in the background is coming to the blog soon.
 But here is a hint.
 It contains sautéed shrimp!
-This chimichurri dressing is delicious on that salad.
+And this chimichurri dressing is delicious on that salad.
 As you will see…

 Please feel free to leave me a comment, Pin any photo to Pinterest, and Yum the recipe to Yummly.